ospalh/anki-addons/pages/Quick note and deck buttons.md

   button.
 Use quotation marks with an extra `u` before them to define a unicode string.
 I would suggest using short texts, such as single characters.
 * A `"name"`.
-This is the name of the model for dicts in the `model_buttons` list and the name of the deck in the `deck_buttons` list.
+This is the name of the model in the `model_buttons` list and the name of the deck in the `deck_buttons` list.
 Make sure that these names are correct.
 Cut-and-paste the names if possible.